appsecengineer/json-schema-validator/README.md

 curl -sSL https://raw.githubusercontent.com/we45/xml-files/master/clean-docker.sh | sh
 ```

 Now that we have witnessed how lack of input validation can exploit vulnerabilities in our code.

-In our upcoming lab session, we will delve into defense mechanisms against such attacks.
+Rebuild the app using solution-index.js for a secure version of the app